 Following initial strategic weed removal, follow-up is required to control recovery from seed bank or surviving adult material such as crowns or rhizomes.
 This serves to deplete the seed bank, ensure total destruction of adult weed material and prepare the site for rehabilitation.
 It is not expected that secondary control will destroy all weed seeds or weed resilience in the strategic area but it must be sufficient to reduce the weed incidence to a manageable level in parallel with revegetation.
-Secondary weed control may require multiple efforts over multiple seasons, or up to two (2) years.
+Secondary weed control may require multiple efforts over a season, monitoring, and may require a second season.